weaviate/weaviate-io/README.md

 ```

 By default, `nvm` installs the most recent version of Node.js.
 Install Node.js
 19.9.0 as well.
-Version 19.9.0 is more compatibile with the current
+Version 19.9.0 is more compatible with the current
 `weaviate.io` project dependencies.

 ```